Getting started

 2. psdk_params.yaml (default path: psdk_wrapper/cfg)

 A yaml file which defines all ROS 2 parameters used by the wrapper.
 The information regarding the App configuration (e.g. app_id, app_ket, etc) can be configured here as a ROS 2 parameter.
+IMPORTANT!
+You need to select which modules you want to load in this file before launching the wrapper.

 Hardware connection